 • The importance of self-care initiatives and education to support nurses in their complex, busy and emotionally charged work environment, and to help retain existing nurses and attract new ones

 Read the publication to gain insights into this important role.
-Download the slide kit for a summary of the results.
+Download the slide kit and poster for a summary of the results.

 Clinical takeaways